jadecobra/python_tdd_exercises/source/how_to/calculator.rst

   the test is still green

-* I remove the commented line and the other :ref:`assertions<AssertionError>` because they are covered by the one that uses random numbers.
+* I remove the commented line and the other :ref:`assertions<what is an assertion?>` because they are covered by the one that uses random numbers.
 I do not need them anymore

   .. code-block:: python
     :lineno-start: 8